Ipratropium nose spray is used to help stop a runny nose.

 - Before you start using the spray, read the manufacturer's printed information leaflet from inside the pack.
 It will give you a step-by-step guide of how to use the spray and will also give you a full list of the side-effects which you may experience.

 - To avoid spreading infection from one person to another, nasal sprays should only be used by one person.
 Do not share the spray with other people.

 - Take care to avoid spraying ipratropium near to your eyes.
 If any of the spray accidentally gets into your eyes, wash it out with warm water for a few minutes.

 Along with their useful effects, most medicines can cause unwanted side-effects although not everyone experiences them.
 The table below contains some of the most common ones associated with ipratropium nasal spray.
 You will find a full list in the manufacturer's information leaflet supplied with your medicine.
 The unwanted effects often improve as your body adjusts to the new medicine, but speak with your doctor or pharmacist if any of the following continue or become troublesome.

 |Common ipratropium nasal spray side-effects (these affect fewer than 1 in 10 people)||What can I do if I experience this?|

 |Mild nosebleeds, dry or irritated nose or throat||If any of these become troublesome, speak with your doctor|

 |Headache||Drink plenty of water and ask your pharmacist to recommend a suitable painkiller.
 If the headaches continue, let your doctor know|

-If you experience any other symptoms which you think may be due to ipratropium spray, discuss them with your doctor or pharmacist.
+If you experience any other symptoms which you think may be due to ipratropium nasal spray, discuss them with your doctor or pharmacist.

-How to store ipratropium nose spray
+How to store ipratropium nasal spray

 - Keep all medicines out of the reach and sight of children.